Albedo Space: Clarity-1

 Albedo launched their first satellite, Clarity-1, in March 2025.
-It has a mass of 530 kg and will initially operate at an altitude 320 km.
-Clarity-1 serves as a demonstration platform for the company's VLEO capabilities.
-The satellite's performance exceeded expectations by 12%, leading to Albedo's strategic pivot to focus on manufacturing VLEO buses for other operators rather than operating imagery satellites themselves.
+It had a mass of 580 kg and operated at an altitude 320 km.
+Clarity-1 operated for approximately nine months before communications was lost, and served as a demonstration platform for the company's very low Earth orbit (VLEO) capabilities.
+Without the ability to thrust, the satellite gradually decayed through VLEO for the following six months, and reentered the atmosphere on 10 June, 2026.
+The satellite's performance exceeded expectations by 12%, leading to Albedo's strategic focus on manufacturing VLEO satellites for other operators rather than selling imagery data themselves.

 Clarity-1 has panchromatic camera with a resolution of 10 cm per pixel, plus multispectrum near-infrared (770–895 nm) at 40 cm, and an infrared (7.5–13.5 μm) camera with 2 m resolution.

+Clarity-1 reentered Earth's atmosphere on 10 June 2026, with The Aerospace Corporation's Center for Orbital and Reentry Debris Studies predicting reentry at approximately 08:41 UTC.
+The reentry produced a fireball visible across California and Nevada at about 01:41 PDT; the American Meteor Society received 91 witness reports of the event and confirmed it was the Clarity-1 reentry rather than a natural meteor.
+Albedo CEO Topher Haddad said the reentry was planned and expected, and that the fireball was very likely Clarity-1 based on independent observations and the predicted reentry location.